Peachtree, the world’s best-selling peach liqueur

 A De Kuyper Royal Distillers brand

 Peachtree is owned by De Kuyper Royal Distillers.
 De Kuyper Royal Distillers is a family-owned premium liqueur and premium spirits company founded in 1695 by Petrus De Kuyper, today operating in more than 100 countries.
 The company holds the global market leading brand in cocktail liqueurs and is owner as well as producer of a number of world-famous liqueurs, such as Peachtree, Cherry Heering, Mandarine Napoléon and the juniper-based spirits of the Rutte Gin and Genever range.
-In addition to its own brands, De Kuyper Royal Distillers sells agency brands in the Netherlands such as Jim Beam, Courvoisier, Sauza Tequila, Russian Standard vodka, no3 Gin, Chartreuse and Italicus.
+In addition to its own brands, De Kuyper Royal Distillers sells agency brands in the Netherlands such as Jim Beam, Courvoisier, no3 Gin, Chartreuse and Italicus.
 De Kuyper Royal Distillers has distilleries in Schiedam and Dordrecht, and produces cream drinks in Middelharnis.